 Please understand that our organization is completely run by unpaid volunteers, who dedicate their free time to help these dogs aside from having full time employment and families to care for.
 If your references are unavailable, it will delay the process, since those must be checked before moving forward.
 The entire adoption process takes time; we are unwilling to sacrifice being thorough when the dog’s future is at stake.
 We thank you for your time and patience throughout our adoption process.

 Steps 1 – Fill out an Adoption Application

-The first step is to have you fill out an adoption application located on the Forms page at www.texasminiaussierescue.org.
-This application will tell us about you and your lifestyle, training beliefs and background with animals in order for us to help you find a Mini Aussie who is the best match for your home.
+The first step is to have you fill out an adoption application located on the Forms page.
+This application will tell us about you and your lifestyle, training beliefs and background with animals.
 In addition please review our Adoption Contract also located on the Forms page.

 PLEASE NOTE: At this time, TMAR has a lack of foster homes with children, Therefore we are unable to place our dogs in homes with young children under the age of 8 years old.
 We only have a few foster homes that volunteer their time and expertise.
 We are always in need of foster homes and continue having to turn down rescuing Mini Aussies in shelters due to a lack of foster space.
 If you are able to help, please complete our Foster Application located on the Forms page to become a foster home.